PART 1: Estimate Your Income

 Knowing how much you earn each month is an essential part of creating a realistic budget.
 How much you earn depends on your occupation.
 You will be completing the WebQuest for your first significant job.
 Assume you have just graduated from college.

-NOTE: As you proceed through the Budget WebQuest, make sure you keep your Google Documents for this web quest in your Personal Google Docs Folder.
+NOTE: As you proceed through the Budget WebQuest, make sure you move your Google Documents for this webquest to your Pennsbury Google Drive.

 6. Click on the Federal Income Taxes link and do the following: